alexfernandez/alexfernandez.github.io/permanent/cv.md

 I was contracted out to ISBAN, back then a subsidiary of Banco Santander.
-There I was part of the team that developed BankSphere, a much-maligned tool for task automation.
+There I was part of the team that developed BankSphere, an internal tool for task automation.
-Creating it was lots of fun though: it was a series of Eclipse plugins wrote in Java, which allowed users to write JavaScript components.
+It was a series of Eclipse plugins wrote in Java, which allowed users to write JavaScript components.
 In retrospect it was quite advanced for its time;
-sadly the implementation was not up to par, which gave BankSphere its bad reputation.
+sadly the implementation was not up to par.
+Creating it was lots of fun though!

 During the last few months at Matchmind I worked for Leroy Merlin.
 Then I left, and for a few months joined Indra
 (the largest Spanish IT consulting company) on a very ambitious project to migrate all of the infrastructure of Caja Madrid (a largish public bank, now part of Bankia).
-A few months later the project was not advancing much.
 The best part is that I got to work with very talented people, some of which I keep in contact with to this day.

 ### 2001-08 to 2005-03: Analyst at Ibermática, SA

-In the Applied Research department we did many innovative things with Java and XSL, such as an agent platform (where I dealt very interesting thread synchronization issues) and an XSL library to generate recursive documents.
+In the Applied Research department we did many innovative things with Java and XSL, such as an agent platform where I dealt very interesting thread synchronization issues;
+or an XSL library to generate recursive documents.
 I was also technical lead for InfoCitizen, an European project for sharing personal documentation across Europe.

 It was cool to cooperate with several companies and institutions from all over Europe.
-As part of my job I attended several conferences and even presented a couple of European projects in academic circles.
+As part of my job I attended several conferences and presented a couple of European projects in academic circles.
 I also got to travel a lot which was nice, for a while.
 Then it got tiring.
 Then the European projects dried out.